annahuang151/WordleWorld/README.md

 # WordleWorld
-You can skip steps 2 & 3 if you just want to download the release file (app-release.apk).
+You can skip steps 2 & 3 if you just want to download the release file for android phones(app-release.apk).

 ### Steps to Generate an APK in Flutter: